 MATCH

-The result of the MATCH statement is a relevancy score between 0 and 1, which indicate the quality of the match.
+The result of the MATCH statement is a relevancy score between 0 and 1, which indicates the quality of the match.
 A score closer to 1 indicates a higher quality match, while a score closer to 0 indicates a lower quality match.

 Important